benset99/guides/AWS/AWS-WebBasics.md

 If you did everything correctly, it should output your HTML file that you created.

 ## Take a snapshot of VM, delete VM, and deploy new VM from snapshot

-1. Get ID of your volume
+Get ID of your volume:
 `aws ec2 describe-instances --instance-id i-0e69629cb2642f8e7 | grep vol`

-2. Create the snapshot
+Create the snapshot:
 `aws ec2 create-snapshot --volume-id vol-0b75debd2e1a2bd3f --description "static NGINX server"`

-Note: Make sure you write down the SnapshotID
+* Note: Make sure you write down the SnapshotID

-3. Once the snapshot has been created, delete the old EC2 instance
+* Once the snapshot has been created, delete the old EC2 instance:
 ```
 aws ec2 stop-instances --instance-ids i-037f94e41eca40983
 aws ec2 terminate-instances --instance-ids i-037f94e41eca40983
 ```

-4. Create a new image based on the snapshot we just created aws ec2 register-image --name "nginxStatic" --region=us-east-1 --description "AMI from snapshot EBS" --block-device-mappings DeviceName="/dev/sda",Ebs={SnapshotId="snap-0753fa2dadbf4eb94"} --root-device-name "/dev/sda1"
+Create a new image based on the snapshot we just created:
+`aws ec2 register-image --name "nginxStatic" --region=us-east-1 --description "AMI from snapshot EBS" --block-device-mappings DeviceName="/dev/sda",Ebs={SnapshotId="snap-0753fa2dadbf4eb94"} --root-device-name "/dev/sda1"`

-Note: Make sure you write down the ImageID
+* Note: Make sure you write down the ImageID

-5. Deploy a new EC2 instance from the volume that we just created `aws ec2 run-instances --image-id ami-05b2a7a22fe19b0f0 --security-group-ids sg-0c28afaf2c775e906 --instance-type t2.micro --key-name EC2-key`
+Deploy a new EC2 instance from the volume that we just created:
+`aws ec2 run-instances --image-id ami-05b2a7a22fe19b0f0 --security-group-ids sg-0c28afaf2c775e906 --instance-type t2.micro --key-name EC2-key`

-Note: Make sure you write down the public IP address
+* Note: Make sure you write down the public IP address

-6. Check if your newly created instance works
+* Check if your newly created instance works:
 `curl ec2-18-234-134-192.compute-1.amazonaws.com`

 ### CONGRATULATIONS!
 You now know how to create a EC2 instance, create an image from the EC2 instance, and deploy the image as an instance